 His workshop in Mexico currently employs more than 80 workers, and his boutique is swarmed by young girls who are anxious to find the perfect dress for the most special day in their lives: their Quinceañera.

 Mitzy shares with us the secrets that every Quinceañera must know in order to “become a princess” on her special day.

 Whether there’s a crisis or not, young girls are turning fifteen.
-The girl doesn’t know there’s a crisis going on, but the dad does and he refinances the house to celebrate his daughter’s birthday.
-It’s also important for the mom because she had a Quinceanera, or maybe she didn’t, or just in case her daughter doesn’t marry; young women nowadays hardly get married, Quinceaneras have replace weddings!
+The girl doesn’t know there’s a crisis going on, but the dad does, and he refinances the house to celebrate his daughter’s birthday.
+It’s also important for the mom because she had a Quinceañera, or maybe she didn’t, or just in case her daughter doesn’t marry; young women nowadays hardly get married, Quinceañeras have replaced weddings!